 Document the Active Directory

-The documentation of all active directory is not possible but some important point the active directory bust be the part of network documentation.
+The documentation of all active directories is not possible but at some important points, the active directory must be part of network documentation.

 - The domain names in the forest.